Flat white, latte, cappuccino: the differences explained

 Choose If...

 You want the intensity of coffee in a milky format.
-You are a coffee lover but like velvety milk.
-You are looking for the perfect balance between power and sweetness, without compromising on either.
+You are a coffee lover but enjoy velvety milk.
+You seek the perfect balance between strength and sweetness, without compromising either.

 Our drinks at Petit-Champlain

-At Carrera Café, every milk drink is prepared with the same rigor: perfect microfoam, Senna Signature espresso, and attention to detail that makes the difference between an average coffee and a memorable experience.
+At Carrera Café, every milk-based drink is prepared with the same rigor: perfect microfoam, Senna Signature espresso, and attention to detail that makes the difference between an average coffee and a memorable experience.

 ★ Our Standard